vorce/prowser/README.md

 3. Click "Export..."
 4. Chose "Export as a Mac Application"

-This should generate a `dockermnu.app` ready to be run.
+This should generate a `prowser.app` ready to be run.

+## TODO

+- Remove unused code
+- Make it possible to define rules in Prefernces
+    - Everything from app Skype -> Browser A
+    - Everything with url *gmail* -> Browser B